C++ · Computer Science · OOP

 DataData is separate from functionsData and functions are bundled together

-OrganizationOrganized around procedures/functionsOrganized around objects/classes
+OrganisationOrganised around procedures/functionsOrganised around objects/classes

 ReusabilityFunctions can be reusedClasses can be reused and extended